stolostron/acmqe-mcn-test/README.md

     --test                 - Perform testing of the Submariner addon

+    --subm-catalog-update  - Perform update of the Submariner's catalog source

     --report               - Report tests results to Polarion

     --gather-logs          - Gather debug info and logs for environment